 How do Solar Panels Work?

-Solar panels consists of numerous photovoltaic (PV) cells.
+Solar panels consist of numerous photovoltaic (PV) cells.
 When sunlight touches the surface of a Solar panel, the packets of energy from the sun (photons) are absorbed by these Solar cells.
 This causes the cells, to excite and start vibrating which generates green electricity.
 This process is known as the Photovoltaic effect, which was first discovered in 1839 by Edmond Becquerel.

-Solar Cell Count and Efficiency
+Solar Panel Cell Count and Efficiency

 Monocrystalline panels are the oldest most developed type of Solar panels.
 As the name suggests, Monocrystalline Solar Panels are made from single (Mono) crystal (crystalline) silicon solar cells.
 To make these solar cells, pure silicon is formed into bars and cut into wafers.
 During this process, the cell edges are cut off, smoothen and rounded, to help the solar cells produce even more electricity.
 Although quite wasteful and time consuming, this gives the monocrystalline cells a recognisable appearance.